 For a person suffering from inner ear pain, the dentist is probably the last place they would expect to find treatment.
 In some cases, however, seeing a dentist about your ongoing inner ear pain could save you from months or even years of ear pain and costly antibiotics.
 If your family doctor or ear specialist has not been able to pinpoint the cause of your pain, it might be time to find out if temporomandibular joint disorder (TMJ or TMD) could be causing your symptoms.
+In fact, about 80% of people with TMJ report ear-related symptoms.

 Why TMJ Could Be Causing Your Ear Pain

 A few common causes of ear pain aside from trauma include ear infections, inflammation of the ear canal, and blockage of the ear canal.
 These complications call for the attention of a physician for treatment.
 Physicians may also check your parotid gland, a salivary gland just in front of the ear, which may produce stones that put pressure on the ear canal.
-If an ear, nose and throat specialist has ruled out the above causes of your ear pain, however, your trouble could be caused by TMJ.
+If an ear, nose, and throat specialist has ruled out the above causes of your ear pain, however, your trouble could be caused by TMJ.

 The three bones that make up the inner ear are housed inside the temporal bone, which our jaw presses against.
 TMJ puts excess pressure on the temporal bone, leading to increased pressure within the ear.
 That pressure causes ear pain.